 Plantar fasciitis is the inflammation of connective tissue that connects the heel bone to the toes.
 The bottom of the foot exhibits pain, swelling, and extreme tightness.
-It is very common and can side line even the most experience of athletes.
+It is very common and can sideline even the most experienced of athletes.

 - Hip pain

 The main hip issue for athletes is gluteal tendinopathy, although piriformis syndrome, hip impingement, and hip flexor strains also occur.
 Hip problems are typically due to excessive training volume, too much uphill running, tightness, and muscular imbalances.